-The President shall be the chief executive officer of the Institution and shall be responsible for executing board policies.
+The President shall be the chief executive officer of the Institution, reports to the Board, and shall be responsible for executing Board policies.
 Under the direction of the Board he shall be responsible for the programs, services and assets of the Institution.

-The president is a member of all committees created by the bylaws of the Board of Trustees and has seat and voice at all meetings, including executive sessions unless excused by the Board.
+The president is a member of all committees created by the Bylaws of the Board of Trustees and has seat and voice at all meetings, including executive sessions unless excused by the Board.
 He reports to the board at every meeting and makes recommendations as appropriate.
-The president is responsible for implementing board policies, attaining goals adopted by board resolution, and executing all documents as directed by the board.
+The president is responsible for implementing board policies, attaining goals adopted by Board resolution, and executing all documents as directed by the board.
 The president may appoint and remove deans and other administrative officers excepting the Board Chairman, Vice Chairman and Secretary.